petrrysavy/pvalue/README.md

 An Algorithm to Calculate the $p$-value of the Monge-Elkan Distance
 TODO: provide a reference when available

-The paper was presented at ISBRA 2022 (https://mangul-lab-usc.github.io/ISBRA) and is intended for the following special issue.
+The paper was presented at ISBRA 2022 for the first time (https://mangul-lab-usc.github.io/ISBRA), without publication.
+Now, we are in the process of finding a journal to publish the results.

 All source codes are implemented in Java programming language.
 To run the project, use one of the main files.
 Alternatively, you can use the pre-compiled release jar.